Best Rooms for a Transatlantic Cruise

 Natural Light and Views

-Rooms with windows or balconies help prevent cabin fever during long stretches at sea.
+Windows or balconies help prevent cabin fatigue during long stretches at sea.

 Noise Levels